JONATHAN-THIEBAUD/JONATHAN-THIEBAUD/README.md

 ### 💡 Projects & Learning

-Currently i work only on the school labs - No personnal projects for now ... and for later :
+Currently i work only on the school labs - No personnal projects for now ... and for later

-Feel free to explore my repositories and don’t hesitate to reach out if you'd like to collaborate!
+Feel free to explore my repositories and don’t hesitate to reach out if you'd like to collaborate !

 ### 📫 Get in Touch